RNLB Duncan

 RNLB Duncan was the first RNLI lifeboat placed on station in the English coastal town of Sheringham in the county of Norfolk, United Kingdom.
 The arrival of this lifeboat also coincided with the construction of the first RNLI lifeboat station.
 The station and boat worked in conjunction with the already established private Fishermans lifeboat station also in the town.

 Expansion

-In the mid-1850s the RNLI had been reformed and renamed and the institution and plans were made to expand the service around the country.
+In the mid-1850s the RNLI had been reformed and renamed and plans were made to expand the service around the country.
 During their expansion in the 1850s and 1860s the institution began to integrate many of the local and private life saving organisations which had sprung up around the country.
 The institution also developed new improved designs of lifeboats.
 This included the newly developed self-righting lifeboat and the RNLI planned to place a new station and lifeboat in the town of Sheringham.
 Surprisingly there was no plan to integrate the private fisherman’s lifeboat association, leaving Sheringham in the unusual situation of having two lifeboat services.